-In the event that City operations require an employee to work on a scheduled holiday, the employee shall be paid at double-time for all hours worked on the holiday.
-The employee shall also receive eight hours of holiday pay or by mutual agreement may schedule an alternative day off in lieu of holiday pay.
+In the event that City operations require an employee to work on an observed holiday, the employee shall be paid at double-time for all hours worked.
+The employee shall also receive eight (8) hours of holiday pay or, by mutual agreement, may schedule an alternative day-off in lieu of holiday pay.